Why Salespeople Make the Best Marketers

 Assume a 50% overlap in audience since everyone is following the same entity, just in different formats.
 The result is a corporate social audience of 7,500 unique people.

 Now, imagine all 2,000 employees have a LinkedIn Profile and they average 400 Connections each.
 Since the collective network is the Connections of 2,000 different people, the overlap would be much smaller than for followers of the company.
-Assume there is 20% overlap.
+Assume there is a 20% overlap.
 The result is an employee social audience of 640,00 people – 85 times the size of the corporate followers!

 With this kind of amplification factor, it’s no wonder why companies are jumping on the Employee Advocacy bandwagon.
 While I have no doubt that the majority of companies will eventually learn to leverage the employees’ social networks, I advise clients to phase it in and start with salespeople.
 Here’s why: